lecture2go/subtitle2go/README.md

 + Ubuntu 20.04 (other versions may work as well)
 + X86_64 processor

-## Installguide
+## Installation guide

-This installation guide installs all dependencies, scripts and downloads pre-trained models (Kaldi+punctuator2).
+This installation guide shows you how to install all dependencies, scripts and how to downloads pre-trained models (Kaldi+punctuator2).

 ```
-# Ubuntu: make sure you have Python 3.9, its dev package and ffmpeg installed:
+# Ubuntu: make sure you have Python 3.11, its dev package and ffmpeg installed:
 sudo apt-get update
-sudo apt-get install python3.9 python3.9-dev ffmpeg
+sudo apt-get install python3.11 python3.11-dev ffmpeg

-# Ubuntu: if python3.9 is not available, you can activate the deadsnakes Python PPA, in order to install python 3.9 through this PPA
+# Ubuntu: if python3.11 is not available, you can activate the deadsnakes Python PPA, in order to install python 3.11 through this PPA
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt-get update
-sudo apt-get install python3.9 python3.9-dev
+sudo apt-get install python3.11 python3.11-dev

 # Now clone the subtitle2go package somwhere:
 mkdir ~/projects/